hanhanwu/Hanhan_Data_Science_Practice/Applied_Statistics/Learning_Notes/bayesian_analysis/ReadMe.md

 * Both can be used to calculate probability, and it seems that Bayesian Theoram can be used for wider scenarios.
   * Check some examples [here][7]
+  * [Another example for bayesian inference][10], the example makes sense although some formula might have problems

 ## Bayesian Rules Applied in Model and Data
 * With Baye's Rule, given the same data, we can check the strength of belief in each model: